Pinaree Sanpitak

 Pinaree Sanpitak (born 1961) is a Thai conceptual and contemporary artist.
 Her work addresses motherhood, womanhood, and self by using the shape of breast to provoke the symbol of feminism and femininity.
 She attended the University of Tsukuba in Ibaraki, Japan, and Northern Territory University in Darwin, Australia.
 In 2007, Sanpitak received the Silpathorn Award for Visual Arts from the Thai Ministry of Culture.

 Life and career

 Pinaree Sanpitak was born in 1961, in Bangkok Thailand.
 She was born and raised in Bangkok, Thailand and currently lives and works in Bangkok today.
 She studied visual arts and communication design in the School of Fine Arts and Design at the University of Tsukuba, in Ibaraki, Japan earning a Bachelor of Fine Arts Degree in 1986.
 During her studies at the university from 1981 to 1986, she earned the Monbusho Scholarship from the Japanese Government.
 In 1999, she attended Northern Territory University in Darwin, Australia for Printmaking Workshop.
 In 2000, she attended the International Artists’ Studio Program in Stockholm, Sweden.
 In 2001, she attended the Headlands Centre for Arts in Sausalito, California.

+Her work was included in the 2024 exhibition Making Their Mark: Works from the Shah Garg Collection at the Berkeley Art Museum and Pacific Film Archive (BAMPFA).
+Her work was included in the 2025 exhibition Dis/orient: Contemporary Art of the Asian Diaspora at the Nasher Museum of Art, Durham, NC.